vladan17059/ML-relevant-in-text/README.md

     * testing LRP
 - ### 05 - SVM vs CNN
     * comparing our SVM and CNN models in terms of classification scores
-    * comparing our SVM and CNN models in terms of word
+    * comparing our SVM and CNN models in terms of word relevance

 ---
 ### Contributors: